pheyvaer/dcat-merger/README.md

 ### Remarks ###

 - We use DBpedia spotlight to perform NER, however, there is a query limit.
 That's why we introduce random latency between requests to 'bypass' this.
 However, sometimes you might still get errors if the random latencies were not big enough.
+- To match the different concepts from DBpedia with those form the TDT/dcat taxonomy, we created a basic mapping between the two.
+Replacing themeMatcher.js with a custom implementation allows to inject your own dynamic/static mapping.

 ### License ###